corsandeffect/yourkey-ai-site/README.md

 ---

-## 🏢 *** UPCOMING PRIVATE BETA: YOURKEY AI FOR TEAMS ***
+## 🏢 *** Upcoming Private Beta: YourKey AI for Teams ***

-Need to centrally manage and distribute API keys for a group of employees?
+Do you need to centrally manage and distribute API keys for a group of employees?
 We are launching a secure management layer for corporate workspaces.

-Request early access by applying to our [Private Beta](https://tally.so/r/44V6oO)
+You can request early access by applying to our [Private Beta](https://tally.so/r/44V6oO).